tine-schreibt/textflow/README.md

 1. **Build 'smart' flows:** Select notes by using bookmark groups or folders, tags and [properties](#How-to-properties) as in/exclusion criteria and have textFlow stitch them into a single note (a flow).
+   - **Convenient:**
-When you move, add, or delete a note (or folder) in your bookmarks or vault, textFlow will register these actions and automatically rebuild the relevant flow to reflect the changes.
-If you change a note's front matter so it gets included in a new flow, you will have to rebuild manually. - **Convenient:** Right-click on a folder gives the option: `textFlow: Create new flow from this folder`.
+     - Whenever you move, add, or delete a note (or folder) in your bookmarks or vault, textFlow will register these actions and automatically flag/rebuild the relevant flow to reflect the changes.
+     - Right-click on a folder gives the option:
+       `textFlow: Create new flow from this folder`.
 This also works for a selection of multiple folders.
-You can refine the definition with tags and properties in the settings.
+You can later refine the definition (using tags and properties) in the settings.
 2. **Structure your flows:**
    - Flows built from folders, tags or properties have two sorting options:
      1. Mirror the order of your _notes_ as they appear in the file explorer.
      2. Mirror the order of your _folders_ as they appear in the file explorer.
-   - Flows built from bookmark groups can also mirror the plain order of objects regardless if they are notes or groups.
-Use whatever order feels more intuitive/less confusing to you or fits better for the respective flow.
+   - Flows built from bookmark groups can also mirror the plain order of items regardless if they are notes or groups.
+Use whatever order feels more intuitive/less confusing to you or better fits the respective flow.
 Some sort orders also work better with folder/group title deactivated.
 3. **Edit flows like any other note:** textFlow keeps track of which region an edit happens in and automatically syncs it all back to the correct source note whenever you click outside of your editor window (leaf).
+You can also sync manually anytime you like.
 4. **Add frontmatter to your flows:** Just use the properties plugin as usual.
    It will be preserved across rebuilds and is useful if you want to keep track of your flows without having to use the settings tab.